Therapists, Psychologists, and Counselors in San Francisco

 Founder | Executive Director | Therapist + Coach

 First and foremost, I believe that it’s the relationship between the therapist and client that creates the foundation for change.
-My style is accepting, hopeful, interactive, and humorous at times.
-I offer a highly personalized approach (blending psychotherapy and coaching techniques) tailored to fit my client’s unique needs, personality, and preferences.
-People aren’t one size fits all and therapy/coaching shouldn’t be either!
+My style is accepting, hopeful, interactive, and sometimes humorous.
+I offer a highly personalized approach (blending psychotherapy and coaching techniques) tailored to fit each of my client’s unique needs, personality, and preferences.

-My therapeutic style is integrative and draws upon techniques from a variety of approaches, including cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), solution-focused therapy, and person-centered therapy.
-I aim to tailor my approach in order to best meet your individual needs and preferences.
+My therapeutic style is integrative and draws upon techniques from a variety of approaches, including cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), solution-focused brief therapy (SFBT), motivational interviewing (MI), psychodynamic therapy, and person-centered therapy.
+I aim to tailor my approach to best meet your individual needs and preferences.

 Above anything else, I believe that the connection between therapist and client is the most powerful tool for change and healing.
 Through the therapeutic relationship, I strive to provide a safe, compassionate, and accepting space where you can openly express yourself, process your thoughts and emotions, and explore the underlying issues that may be causing and maintaining your current struggles.
-As your therapist, I will help you identify realistic goals, encourage introspection, emphasize and build upon your strengths, and provide honest yet gentle feedback.contact me
+As your therapist, I will help you identify realistic goals, encourage introspection, emphasize and build upon your strengths, build self-awareness, promote self-compassion, and provide honest yet gentle feedback.
+My style is warm, empathetic, authentic, interactive, collaborative, and sometimes humorous.
+I also tend to be action-oriented, and when relevant, I encourage the use of homework and goal-setting in between sessions.

 Veronica Encinas, AMFT